MSPCA-Angell Headquarters

 While much progress has been made in protecting humankind’s closest cousins, much remains to be done, as more than 200 chimpanzees remain in captivity, both in private research laboratories and in government-supported facilities.

-* Note: There are many reasons that captive chimpanzees cannot be released back into the wild, the primary reason being a lack of available land in their native Africa.
+* Note: There are many reasons that captive chimpanzees cannot be released back into the wild, the primary reason being a lack of available habit in their native lands.
 Even if sufficient habitat did exist however, captive chimps released near wild chimpanzee communities would be attacked as intruders, and captive chimps also lack the survival skills they would need in the wild.
 Many captive chimps are also infected with diseases that require specialized care.